brennandoubt/EngageNow/README.md

 We welcome contributions from anyone who is interested in helping make Volunteer Match even better!
 If you'd like to contribute, please fork the repository and submit a pull request.

 ### Credits
-Engage Now was developed by Noah Fox 🦊, Omar Khater, Wei-Chi Chou 🦍, and Brennan Allen.
+Engage Now was developed by Noah Fox 🦊, Omar Khater ⚽️, Wei-Chi Chou 🦍, and Brennan Allen 🇩🇪.